 1. I would be willing to stop buying some products to save animals' lives.

-2. I would not be willing to save energy by using less air conditioning.
+2. I would not be willing to save energy by taking a bus rather than going by car.

 3. To save water, I would be willing to use less water when I bathe.